How to Appeal a Financial Aid Award Letter

 - Send in your financial aid appeal as soon as possible, so you’re first on the list in case any new college money becomes available as other students decline their offers.

-- Make sure your financial aid forms, including the FAFSA and the non-federal aid form CSS/Financial Aid PROFILE, accurately reflect your finances for the previous year.
+- Make sure your financial aid forms, including the Free Application for Federal Student Aid (FAFSA) and the non-federal aid form CSS/Financial Aid PROFILE, accurately reflect your finances for the previous year.
 The Department of Education and the colleges and universities you’ve applied to will only be looking at your financial situation for that year when they determine your need for federal aid and other types of aid.

 - Meet with financial aid officers at your top schools (in person) when you visit.
 This will help you stand out if you need to appeal your award.